 6:30 ON SUNDAY

 This song is a pure declaration of love.
 A wellness bath.
 Or as Mike says: „My favorite number on the record“.
 Written and recorded in 2010.
 The guitar and bass tracks from the initial recording have been used in full.
 I couldn’t have managed it today in this atmosphere and the inner mood of the time.
 Drums & percussions were re-recorded.
 The text does not need any explanation, but a few words about the music: In retrospect, creating a song with this intensity and the „spaces“ was only possible through the inspiration of famous musician and fellow producer Daniel Lanois.
 For those who don’t know him, he produced some of the great U2 and Peter Gabriel classics, and has also worked with Emmylou Harris, Bob Dylan and more.
-My friend Alex Perin recommended that I check him out back in 1992.
-Since then, Lanois has been a kind of teacher in spirit, a producer role model.
-How often do I still hear myself saying, „how does he do it?“.
-A master of „spaces“.
-And I keep learning …
+Since 1993, Lanois has been a kind of teacher in spirit, a producer role model.
+I often heard myself saying, „how did he created this sound space?“.
+I keep learning …

 1993 – a year of upheaval and reorientation.
 Out of the „civil servant job“ plus private separation – and into the struggle for existence.
 The inspiration for this song came from an encounter with “Eli” (Elisabeth) in a shop in the heart of Freiburg, where she worked.
 Over the course of weeks and months there were always spontaneous meetings and discussions in the town hall square.
 It was clear that it would never develop into anything, but at the same time a kind of familiarity developed that was very pleasant, even exciting.
 Was I wrong with the impression that she, too, was in some way reorienting herself in terms of relationships?
 I wasn’t sure … Anyway, she gave me the inspiration for this text, which has been with me for almost 30 years.
 It’s about time to finally get it out there.
 Completely re-recorded in spring 2021.
 With the drums, then as now, I deliberately left out the leading “hi-hat” hit on the 2 and the 4 – a technique copied from Charlie Watts, whose change to this effect in the end of the 70s I could never really understand.
 So his style lives on a little bit in this song.
 My favorite part is the last refrain with Anthea: „… need you as well“.
 This was the first song that she ever recorded in a studio, which makes her remarkable performance even more impressive.
 Great moment!